-Expected trend Influence of AAP & Masterplan Current and potential future land uses on the Northern Quarter site are less likely to result in land and groundwater contamination than the former 19th and 20th century uses of the site.
-This is de to the prevalence of different industries and tighter regulations, permitting and environmental monitoring; During the regeneration process, it is anticipated that site investigation works will be carried out in order to determine the extent of the land and groundwater contamination at the site; Such investigation and subsequent risk assessment will determine the extent of land and/or groundwater remediation that is required, according to the proposed future land uses on specific parts of the Northern Quarter site; Ideally regeneration works will redevelop former areas of contaminated land, restoring it and returning it to beneficial use.
-In doing so, the number of and hectarage of remediated sites in the district will increase, thereby preventing the need to develop greenfield sites; It is anticipated that the new development will overall result in fewer pollution incidents impacting on air, land and water due firstly to the types of buildings in the new development and secondly due to the environmental management practices and procedures that will be in place both during construction and operation of the new buildings.
+Expected trend in the absence of the AAP ("dominimum" scenario) Influence of AAP & Masterplan Current and potential future land uses on the Northern Quarter site are less likely to result in land and groundwater contamination than the former 19th and 20th century uses of the site.
+This is de to the prevalence of different industries and tighter regulations, permitting and environmental monitoring.
+During the regeneration process, it is anticipated that site investigation works will be carried out in order to determine the extent of the land and groundwater contamination at the site; Such investigation and subsequent risk assessment will determine the extent of land and/or groundwater remediation that is required, according to the proposed future land uses on specific parts of the Northern Quarter site; Ideally regeneration works will redevelop former areas of contaminated land, restoring it and returning it to beneficial use.
+In doing so, the number of and hectarage of remediated sites in the district will increase, thereby preventing the need to develop greenfield sites; It is anticipated that the new development will overall result in fewer pollution incidents imposition on air land and water due firstly to the types. pollution incidents impacting on air, land and water due firstly to the types of buildings in the new development and secondly due to the environmental management practices and procedures that will be in place both during construction and operation of the new buildings.
 Cross references Cinderford Northern Quarter Baseline Report, March 2009, (prepared for the Forest of Dean District Council); and Environment Agency Groundwater Vulnerability 1:100,000 map, Sheet 37, South Cotswolds